josepmariall/x_biamow/README.md

 4. Data Preparation Train data (2)
 5. Algorithm selection and fine tunning
 6. Running a prediction

+File 2 clearly shows through certain visualizations the relationships between variables and the label, so we can see how 3 clearly distinct product types behave according to the variable.

 File number 5 shows how different algorithms have been tested, and how the best one has been improved through tuning its hyperparameters.
 Also this files provides graphics and evidence that  the crated model will generalize well.